PauliusMacernis/Summary/README.md

 You may think (because I thought so) donation will make you fearless.
 However, this may most likely be considered as a logical fallacy - A leading to B is not necessarily the same as B leading to A.

-It seems logic doesn't have a precise answer to donation results to fearlessness.
+It seems logic doesn't have a precise answer to "donation results to fearlessness".
 The only thing left when it comes to donation leading to fearlessness - to believe.
-And I choose to go far with this - I choose to believe while no better option exists.
+I choose to believe while no better option exists.

 So, the next question to myself is - how much fear do I want to have in my life?
 The answer to the question determines how widely recognizable "win" I want to receive after letting my customer win with my help.